Go to page content

 Elastics aren’t always necessary for treatment, but they can help improve results.

-Of course, not all cases of crossbite teeth will require elastics for their resolution.
+Of course, not all cases of crossbites will require elastics for their resolution.
 Ultimately, the decision to use them will depend on your assessment.
-Make sure to collaborate closely with your treating doctor during every phase of your treatment so you’re both aware of your needs.
+Collaborate closely with your dentist so you get the best outcome possible for your teeth.

 References: